 The Co-Identification of Self and World

-The central principle of this relationship is co-emergence.
-The agent and the arena arise together in a process of mutual specification.
-Who you are as an agent determines the world that shows up for you, and the world that shows up for you constantly shapes who you are and who you can become.
-This entire dynamic of fitting and mutual shaping is governed by the ongoing process of Relevance Realization, which continuously structures what is salient for the agent within its environment.
+The agent and the arena co-emerge and mutually specify one another.
+Who you are as an agent determines the world that shows up for you, and the world that shows up for you shapes who you can become.
+This continuous process of mutual shaping is governed by the cognitive function of Relevance Realization.
+The agent constantly filters an ocean of information to find what is significant, and this act of filtering simultaneously constitutes the agent’s identity and the arena’s structure.

 The Dynamics of Embodied Coupling